 The clothing industry is the second most polluting industry in the world after oil (supposedly).
 A commonly quoted “fact” that was picked up by the media but actually with no real source. (yes, it’s fake news!)
 But that doesn’t mean to say we shouldn’t care.

 Whilst we as home seamstresses may not subscribe to fast fashion, we often buy fabrics and make a lot of things.
-I do believe a little step change in trying to buy organic and eco-friendly fabrics where feasible is worthwhile.
-Similarly to other things we use and consume, the more we switch to eco options the more mainstream it will become (lightbulbs and electric cars are coming to mind).
-Here are a few FAQs on organic fabrics.
+Organic is one of those things that has become more mainstream in recent years, similar to the lightbulbs, electric cars etc. Here are a few FAQs on organic fabrics.